 Mission – The mission of The Nature Conservancy is to conserve the lands and waters on which all life depends.

-The Nature Conservancy and a re-vitalized Santa Clara River Conservancy are working together on a plan that would involve the phased transfer of public access programs, stewardship and ownership more than 3500 acres of lands in the watershed now owned by TNC to the Conservancy over the next decade.
+The Nature Conservancy are working together, along with UC Santa Barbara, on a major Arundo removal restoration project near Santa Paula funded under California Proposition 1.
+SCRC also anticipates continuing to work with TNC to help implement the restoration and public access objectives on the more than 3500 acres of lands in the watershed now owned by TNC.
 Among the many benefits of this partnership are: greater local involvement in conservation of the river, increased resources dedicated to its conservation, and allowing TNC to expand its policy, science and acquisition work in the area.

 Mission – Friends of the Santa Clara River is a non-profit, public-interest organization dedicated to the protection, enhancement, and management of the resources of the Santa Clara River, which flows approximately 100 miles from Acton, California to the Pacific Ocean.